What is Debt Consolidation?

 Debt Consolidation With a Loan

 A debt consolidation loan is an act of taking out one loan to pay several smaller loans, preferably at a reduced interest rate from the rates of the smaller loans, since many credit cards have interest rates in the teens to the high twenties in terms of percentage points.
 In some cases, due to the interest rates being lower, individuals may obtain a smaller monthly payment.

 Debt Consolidation Without a Loan

 Usually accomplished through a debt consolidation plan, also known as a debt management plan (DMP), offered by credit counseling organizations.
-The primary focus of these plans is to obtain reduced interest rates on an individual’s credit cards and other unsecured debt.
+The primary focus of these plans are to obtain reduced interest rates on an individual’s credit cards and other unsecured debt.
 Another common goal of debt consolidation is to lower the overall monthly payment in order to provide immediate relief to the individual.
 Lower payments can typically be obtained due to the interest rate reductions that many creditors provide.

 The types of debt credit counselors may work with include but are not limited to, credit cards, collection accounts, personal loans, payday loans and other unsecured debt.